MicrosoftDocs/VBA-Docs/api/Office.SignatureSetup.SuggestedSignerEmail.md

 # SignatureSetup.SuggestedSignerEmail Property (Office)

-Gets or sets the e-mail address of the signer of the document.
+Gets or sets the email address of the signer of the document.
 Read/write.

 ## Syntax